From Cairo to Aswan: A detailed guide for Western tourists about travel safety in Egypt.

-Now, is it safe for Americans to travel to Egypt in 2018?
+Now, is it safe for Americans to travel to Egypt in 2020?
 This is a tough question, as terrorist attacks occurred in the USA itself, or in Paris, London or Berlin.

 See, in the USA alone there were 15 mass shootings in 2016, yet 37.6 million tourists came to the US at the same time.
 Is the US safe?
 Hell yes, but so is Egypt.
 If you take certain precautions, it will be perfectly safe to travel to Egypt.

-Visiting the Sinai Peninsula is currently (2018) probably not a smart idea (except Sharm El-Sheikh), and going to deep into the desert, especially without an escort, might not be smart either.
+Visiting the Sinai Peninsula is probably still not a smart idea, and going too deep into the western desert, especially without an escort, might not be smart either.

 Is Cairo safe at night for tourists?

-Now, I wouldn’t bring the expensive watch, maybe leave my credit card in the hotel and only take a reasonably large amount of money along.
+Now, I wouldn’t bring the expensive watch, maybe leave my credit card in the hotel, and only take a reasonably large amount of money along.
 But other than that, you will be perfectly safe in Cairo.
 Some locals might be staring at you, but that’s probably your worst problem – apart from local vendors and café owners trying to sell you something.
 Again, use your common sense.

 And remember, there is safety in numbers.
 So, if you are a small group, your biggest fear is probably getting lost.
 If you do, just call one of the ubiquitous taxis and tell him to get you to your hotel.

 If you are not brave enough to venture out into Cairo, Luxor, or Aswan at night (do read my guide to Aswan!) alone, hire a local guide for a couple of pounds.
 He will be your safety shield, know what to do in each situation, and keep you from falling for scams (he might be affiliated with a restaurant or so, though).